NordicSemiconductor/IOS-DFU-Library/README.md

 An unofficial library for both iOS and Android that is based on this library is available for React Native: [react-native-nordic-dfu](https://github.com/Salt-PepperEngineering/react-native-nordic-dfu)

+### Expo

+An unofficial Expo module for both iOS and Android that is based on this library is available: [expo-nordic-dfu](https://github.com/getquip/expo-nordic-dfu)

 ### Flutter

 A library for both iOS and Android that is based on this library is available for Flutter: